Running your Club or Society

 - Be current registered students of the University of Glasgow*

-- The committee members are also responsible for ensuring that regular up to date membership lists are submitted to the SRC.
+- Ensure that regular up-to-date membership lists are submitted to the SRC.

-*past presidents and honorary positions are the exception to this rule but they should not have any administrative powers or financial responsibilities.
+*past presidents and honorary positions are the exception to this rule but they should not have any administrative powers or financial responsibilities, and they should not have any voting rights.

 - Be available to all current registered students of the University of Glasgow